mark0o/mdp/documentation.md

     <input>
 ```

-Then add the type; as I said, there are only 3 input types supported yet, which are `type="text"`, `type="password"`, and `type="number"`.
+Then add the type; as I said, there are only 4 input types supported but in this section well focus on the first three (for more info on the fourth one; dropdowns scroll to _Dropdowns_), which are `type="text"`, `type="password"`, and `type="number"`.
 Add whichever suits your needs best.

 ```HTML
     <input type="text">